-A hospitality team member can work in a range of establishments, for example bars, restaurants, cafés, conference centres, banqueting venues, hotels or contract caterers.
+A hospitality team member can work in a range of establishments across the sector, for example bars, restaurants, cafés, conference centres, banqueting venues, hotels or contract caterers.
 The role is very varied and although hospitality team members tend to specialise in an area, they have to be adaptable and ready to support team members across the business, for example during busy periods.
 Specialist areas in hospitality include food and beverage service, serving alcoholic beverages, barista, food preparation, housekeeping, concierge and guest services, reception, reservations and conference and banqueting.
 The most important part of the role is developing fantastic ‘ hospitality’ skills and knowledge such as recognising customer needs, knowing how to match them to the products and services of the business and working as part of a team to ensure that every customer, whether they are eating in a restaurant, drinking cocktails in a bar, ordering room service in a hotel or attending a business conference feels welcomed and looked after.

-|Start Date||Starting employment as an apprentice can occur throughout the year however the start-date for attending college for training, where required, will be communicated post-employment and sign-up|
+Starting employment as an apprentice can occur throughout the year however the start-date for attending college for training, where required, might vary depending on the type of apprenticeship and will be communicated post-employment and sign-up.

-|Apprenticeship Funding Band (Levy paying employers)||£5,000|
+|Apprenticeship Funding Band (Levy paying employers)||£4,000|

-|Employer Contribution Fee (Non-levy paying employers)||£500|
+|Employer Contribution Fee (Non-levy paying employers)||£200|

-All Fees and prices shown on the website are for courses starting in the 2018-19 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change.
+All fees, prices and funding information shown on this page are for courses starting in the 2021-22 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change due to factors outside of our control.
 The College cannot accept legal or financial liability as a result of any such changes.

 The course information describes programmes offered by Colchester Institute.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.